 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately,

-- All staff and volunteers working at our school have a responsibility to report all safeguarding concerns to one of the following people: Simon Bolwell (Designated Safeguarding Lead), Rhiannon Brown (Deputy Safeguarding Lead).
+- All staff and volunteers working at our school have a responsibility to report all safeguarding concerns to one of the following people: Mohammed Khalid (Designated Safeguarding Lead), Simon Bolwell (Deputy Safeguarding Lead).

 We are committed to keeping our students safe, both in school and the wider community.
 As part of our safeguarding arrangements, we have two-way information sharing in place with West Midlands Police.
 The agreement is compliant with Crime and Disorder Act 1988 (s.115) and Data Protection Act 1998 (s.29.3:s.35.2.), and focuses on preventing young people from becoming involved in crime and anti-social behaviour as a victim or offender.